Personalize a digital experience with audiences

 NoteSave blocks under For All Applications or For This Block if you want to reuse them elsewhere.
 If saved under For This Page, the block is only available on the current page.
 If you created the blocks in the wrong folder, you can drag them to another folder.

-Step 3 – Add all three blocks to the content area
+Add the blocks to the content area

 - Open the page you want to personalize in the CMS editor.